michalK00/GeneticAlgorithmForBinaryKnapsackProblem/README.md

 # Binary Knapsack Problem Genetic Algorithm

 Project created as part of the Effective Progamming Techniques course.
 This is a genetic algorithm that solves the binary knapsack problem.
-Data is pulled from file, or directry from the program itself.
+The data is taken from a file, or directly from the program itself.

 Template for the input file:
 ```txt